 The reason is because it’s not actually time “off” at all.
 You aren’t sitting on the couch playing video games; you are forced to be more active in your life than maybe you’ve ever been before!
 (It should probably be called “Learn-to-Live-Your-Life Year,” instead of gap year, for appropriate context).
 Being out of your comfort zone and away from your support system (and endless Wi-Fi) during a gap year before college prepares you even more for your studies and career ahead.
 Through a gap year of travel, you’ll become more aware of different lifestyles and cultures around you, more in tune with your skills/goals/potential, and more self-assured in making decisions and taking action.

-How to take a gap year?
+How to take a gap year before college

 It’s not as hard as it may seem!
 In fact, no matter if you have already applied to your favorite universities or not, you can still opt for a gap year.
 Depending on your current sitch, here’s how to take a gap year:

-Already accepted into a university? – Defer.
+Were you already accepted into a university?

 Even if you have to apply again when you return, they typically won’t make you pay the application fee or send in your transcripts/reference letters again (be sure to confirm this with admissions).
 If scholarships are at stake, ask about the appeals process with financial services.
 There’s always a way!